The Institute and its altitude test stand

 Currently, the Institute has more than 50 scientific and technical personnel.
 Many alumni started their scientific careers at ILA.
 With its many lectures and training activities the Institute makes a solid contribution to the future engineering careers of the men and women in the aerospace engineering study programs.

 - Enterprises, research institutes, and government agencies

-- Cooperative services: theoretical and experimental analyses of turbo engines, aeronautical propulsion systems, and general fluid mechanics problems
+- Cooperative services: theoretical and experimental analyses of turbo engines, aeronautical propulsion systems, and general structural dynamics problems

 - Commissioned trial runs on the altitude test stand

-- Developing modern calculation methods applicable to fluid mechanics and thermodynamic process analyses
+- Developing modern computation methods applicable to structural dynamics, fluid mechanics and thermodynamic process analyses

 Jobs at the Institute

 - Current employment opportunities

 We post our job openings for research assistants on the University of Stuttgart’s Stellenwerk job portal.
 We welcome your regular searches on new job offers there or would also be glad to hear from you directly.

 Do you ask yourself why you need knowledge on Numerics, Mechanics or Control Theory?